IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### total
-The total number of leaf resources, such as annotations within a layer, within a list of pages.
+The total number of leaf resources in a paged list, such as the number of Annotations within an AnnotationCollection.
 The value _MUST_ be a non-negative integer.

- * A collection _MAY_ have exactly one total, which _MUST_ be the total number of collections and manifests in its list of pages.
+ * A Collection _MAY_ have exactly one total, which _MUST_ be the total number of Collections and Manifests in its list of pages.
- * A layer _MAY_ have exactly one total, which _MUST_ be the total number of annotations in its list of pages.
+ * An AnnotationCollection _MAY_ have exactly one total, which _MUST_ be the total number of Annotations in its list of pages.
  * Other resource types _MUST NOT_ have a total.

 ``` json-doc